 Finance options on the MINI are also expensive, and you'll struggle to get monthly payments down to under £500 per month, even with a healthy deposit or part-ex to trade in.

 MINI Countryman hybrid insurance group

-Sitting in insurance group 26, the Cooper S E is the most expensive Countryman to insure.
-However, it’s only one group higher than the other Cooper S models, so it’s not too bad by MINI standards.
+Sitting in insurance group 27, the Cooper S E is the most expensive Countryman to insure.
+However, it’s only a group or two higher than the other Cooper S models, so it’s not too bad by MINI standards.
 However, it does look pretty costly when you see that no plug-in versions of the Kia Niro or Hyundai Ioniq sit higher than group 13.

 You can’t directly extend MINI’s basic cover.
 But, once it expires, you can take out a MINI Insured warranty.
 There are three levels of cover to choose from, but none will cover a car with more than 100,000 miles on the clock.